lmas/thesis/thesis.typ

 how it's applied in the hardware.
 Then the section continues with the collection of data from the hardware sensors.
-@results documents and analyses the results from the data collection, which is then discussed, in relation to the original problem definitions, in @discussion.
+@results documents and analyses the results from the data collection, which is then discussed --  in relation to the original problem definitions -- in @discussion.
-A final conclusion is then given in @conclusion, with suggestions for future work.
+// A final conclusion is then given in @conclusion, with suggestions for future work.

 ////////////////////////////////////////////////////////////////////////////////
 // Theory

+#pagebreak()
 = Theory, ~7 pages <theory>

 // - citations-00242-Revisiting Time Series Outlier Detection_ Definitions and Benchmarks.pdf